A divorce is a complicated, life-changing event—further complicated by pregnancy.

 The answer to the question, Can I get a divorce while pregnant? is complicated.
 No law prohibits you from filing for divorce in Texas while pregnant.
 However, a resolution to your divorce must wait until the birth of your child.
 Despite these rules, pregnancy is not a permanent delay to your divorce.

-If you have questions about a divorce while pregnant in Texas, contact The Larson Law Office today.
+If you have questions about a divorce while pregnant in Texas, contact The Larson Law Office today for a free consultation.
 The attorneys at The Larson Law Office provide custom, quality representation to all clients.
 We answer all questions from our clients personally and promptly.
 If you hire Erik or Diana as your divorce attorney, you only ever speak to Erik or Diana about your divorce.

 The Larson Law Office commits to highly personalized representation, so no client ever feels left in the dark about their case.
 A divorce represents a deeply personal and emotional event.
 We support our clients through this transitional time and help you turn toward a brighter future for you and your family.